py-chung/IPLGP/README.md

 install_github("py-chung/IPLGP", dependencies = TRUE, force = TRUE)
 ```

-And IPLGP can be installed form RCAN by the following command
+And IPLGP can be installed form CRAN by the following command
 ```install.packages
 install.packages("IPLGP")
 ```